umrlastig/pegazus-ontology/scripts/land-registry/4_BUILD_KG.md

 	}}
 }
 ```
+## 6. Create changes and events for attribute versions
+* This step has been done with step 5

 ## 7. Clean knowledge graph
 ### 7.1 [NOT FOR THE MOMENT] Add root landmark has a trace of aggregation landmark
 ```sparql